rustynymph/Processing_Kinect_Explorer/README.md

 # Kinect Explorer for Processing

-This is a [Processing](https://processing.org/) project that interfaces with a Kinect v1 and contains a series of keyboard events that enable/disable different options and methods of Processing's OpenKinect library.
+This is a [Processing](https://processing.org/) project that interfaces with a Kinect v1 and contains a series of keyboard events that enable/disable different options and methods of the SimpleOpenNI library -- such as the RGB camera, depth camera, and user skeleton tracking.

+[SimpleOpenNI](http://openni.ru/files/simpleopenni/index.html) is a wrapper around [OpenNI](https://en.wikipedia.org/wiki/OpenNI) and NiTE for Processing.
+While this project utilizes the SimpleOpenNI library to use Processing to interface with a Kinect, you might also want to check out the [OpenKinect](http://shiffman.net/p5/kinect/) library.
+It is better documented and a little more friendly to beginners, however I decided to go with SimpleOpenNI because of their methods they have for skeleton tracking.

 ## What you need
 * A Kinect